shinyoungyou/user-docs/docs/pages/code.md

 ## Conclusion
 By the end of this section, you will have successfully learned the following:

-1. How to use multi-cursor editing to modify code simultaneously
+:white_check_mark: How to use multi-cursor editing to modify code simultaneously
-2. How to quickly manage multiple tabs for a cleaner workspace
+:white_check_mark: How to quickly manage multiple tabs for a cleaner workspace
-3. How to use fast file search to open files efficiently
+:white_check_mark: How to use fast file search to open files efficiently